GordonOtieno/GordonOtieno/README.md

 Hi,  I'm **Gordon Otieno** a Kenyan citizen, Computer Science graduate and a Full-stack Web developer. <img align='right' src="./programmer.gif" width="230"> I am passionate about solving problems using technology and creating different solutions.

-   Stay free to know a little more about my abilities and follow me on my networks.
+   Stay free to know a little more about my abilities and follow me on my social networks.
 I love to make new friends and learn new things :pray:.

 I’m currently looking for my next programming job :keyboard: